-During FY 2005-2006, the Commission focused on one area within human resources - training.
-We committed the resources to developing a solid, individualized training program, a program which will be reviewed annual.
+During FY 2006-2007, the Commission focused on one area within human resources - training.
+We committed the resources to developing a solid, individualized training program, a program which will be reviewed annually.
 This coming year the focus will be on refining job descriptions and investing the time necessary to complete a thorough employee performance review.